Ericsson/dataplanebook/_sources/intro.rst.txt

 --------------------

 The slow path handles :term:`exception traffic`.
-For network stacks taking a :term:`flow cache` approach, such as Open vSwitch, the exception packets consists of the first packet encountered in a particular flow.
+For network stacks taking a :term:`flow cache` approach, such as :term:`Open vSwitch`, the exception packets consists of the first packet encountered in a particular flow.
 For other data plane applications it may be certain flows, rather than certain packets within a flow, that are considered exception traffic.
 It may also be certain types of unusual packets,